jakebailey/pprof-it/README.md

 -   `PPROF_TIME_OUT`: Path to write the time profile to, if enabled.
 If this path is relative, it will be relative to `PPROF_OUT`.
 If a directory, the profile will be placed in that directory.
+Defaults to `pprof-time-${process.id}.pb.gz`.